 Most online versions of either game are one-on-one affairs, so you’ll be playing by yourself while wagering on one, two, or three different hands.

 Poker Hand Rankings

-Caribbean Hold’em is a poker game, so if you’re not familiar with the traditional poker hand hierarchy, check out the rankings below to see how the hands stack up:
+Caribbean Hold’em is a poker game.
+If you’re not familiar with the traditional poker hand hierarchy, check out the rankings below to see how the hands stack up.